Diggers: Little Heath near Cobham

 Some of the evicted Diggers moved a short distance to Little Heath in Surrey.
 11 acre were cultivated, six houses built, winter crops harvested, and several pamphlets published.
 After initially expressing some sympathy for them, the local lord of the manor of Cobham, Parson John Platt, became their chief enemy.
 He used his power to stop local people helping them and he organised attacks on the Diggers and their property.
 By April 1650, Platt and other local landowners succeeded in driving the Diggers from Little Heath.

 Wellingborough, Northamptonshire

-There was another community of Diggers close to Wellingborough in Northamptonshire.
-In 1650, the community published a declaration which started:

-A Declaration of the Grounds and Reasons why we the Poor Inhabitants of the Town of Wellingborrow, in the County of Northampton, have begun and give consent to dig up, manure and sow Corn upon the Common, and waste ground, called Bareshanke belonging to the Inhabitants of Wellinborrow, by those that have Subscribed and hundreds more that give Consent....

-This colony was probably founded as a result of contact with the Surrey Diggers.
+This community was probably founded as a result of contact with the Surrey Diggers.
 In late March 1650, four emissaries from the Surrey colony were arrested in Buckinghamshire bearing a letter signed by the Surrey Diggers including Gerrard Winstanley and Robert Coster inciting people to start Digger colonies and to provide money for the Surrey Diggers.
 According to the newspaper A Perfect Diurnall the emissaries had travelled a circuit through the counties of Surrey, Middlesex, Hertfordshire, Bedfordshire, Buckinghamshire, Berkshire, Huntingdonshire and Northamptonshire before being apprehended.

-On 15 April 1650 the Council of State ordered Mr Pentlow, a justice of the peace for Northamptonshire to proceed against "the Levellers in those parts" and to have them tried at the next Quarter Session.
-The Iver Diggers recorded that nine of the Wellingborough Diggers were arrested and imprisoned in Northampton jail and although no charges could be proved against them the justice refused to release them.
+On 15 April 1650 the Council of State ordered Mr Pentlow, a justice of the peace for Northamptonshire, to proceed against "the Levellers in those parts" and to have them tried at the next Quarter Session.

-Captain William Thompson, the leader of the failed "Banbury mutiny", was killed in a skirmish close to the community by soldiers loyal to Oliver Cromwell in May 1649.